gentlyawesome/wallet/Doc/Eng/API.md

 ﻿## API

 This API is available if the node is running public http-access.
-Set the constant HTTP_PUBLIC_PORT (for the period of the test run - November 2018 this constant is the name HTTP_HOSTING_PORT)
+Set the constant HTTP_HOSTING_PORT.

 #### Getting the current status of the blockchain
 http://194.1.237.94:80/GetCurrentInfo?Diagram=0